seftimie/TeachableMachine4YoutubeNetflix/README.md

 # TeachableMachine4YoutubeNetflix
-Spent one quality hour with my kido (sir Karl) training a ML model to play/pause videos from distance on Youtube, Netflix or HBO in a hacky way.
-We been using Teachable Machine (from Google AI Experiments), some JS and Chrome Developer Tools.
+I spent one quality hour with [my kido (sir Karl)](https://www.youtube.com/channel/UCHV6pF1KjgCJB4M__4ZYISg) training a ML model to play/pause videos from distance on Youtube, Netflix or HBO in a hacky way.
+We been using [Teachable Machine (from Google AI Experiments)](https://teachablemachine.withgoogle.com/), some JS and Chrome Developer Tools.
 The kid enjoyed a lot the output.

 ### Solution (step by step):

-* I introduced sir K to Teachable Machine creating an image model with two classes: play / nothing.
-Play: we record 150 images with out hand rising o showing the hand;  Nothing: we record 150 images with us, out home without showing our hands;
+* I introduced sir K to Teachable Machine creating an image model with two classes: "play" and "nothing".
+On "Play" we recorded 150 images with our hands rising or showing 🤚 to the webcam.
+On "Nothing" we recorded 150 images with us, our home, dog, cat, food with no hands rising or showing 🤚.

-* We've done some testing on Teachable Machine's playground to validad that our model is currently working;
+* We've done some testing on Teachable Machine's playground to validate that our model was working;

-* Export & use the Model: We choose to upload out model to  GCP and get a nice shareable link; Then we grab the JS code and modify a little.
+* Export & use the Model: We choose to upload out model to Google Cloud Platform and get a nice shareable link; Then we grab the Teachable Machine's JS code and tweaked a little.

 * With Chrome, goto: https://www.youtube.com/watch?v=hFZFjoX2cGg

-* Open Chrome Developer Tools -> Console and inject (copy + paste) in this order, all this code:
+* Open Chrome Developer Tools -> Console and Inject the JS code (copy + paste it) in this order:

 ```javascript
 var script = document.createElement('script');